reztip/array_benchmark/README.md

 # Array IPC Benchmark

-A collection of benchmarks comparing different methods for inter-process communication (IPC) of NumPy arrays in Python.
+A comprehensive benchmarking suite comparing different inter-process communication (IPC) methods for NumPy array transmission in Python.
+This project helps you understand the performance trade-offs between different IPC mechanisms and choose the right approach for your use case.

 ## Description

-This project benchmarks and compares the performance of several methods for passing NumPy arrays between processes:
+High-performance data exchange between processes is critical for parallel computing, data pipelines, and distributed systems.
+This project provides detailed benchmarks comparing six different IPC methods, each with unique characteristics:

+### Local IPC Methods (Same Machine)

+*   **Multiprocessing Queues:** Python's standard `multiprocessing.Queue` - simple but involves data serialization/pickling
-*   **ZeroMQ:** Using `pyzmq` for message passing over IPC sockets.
+*   **ZeroMQ IPC:** High-performance message passing using `pyzmq` over Unix domain sockets
-*   **Multiprocessing:** Using the standard `multiprocessing` module's queues.
-*   **ZeroMQ + Shared Memory:** Using ZeroMQ to pass metadata for arrays stored in shared memory (zero-copy approach).
+*   **ZeroMQ + Shared Memory:** Zero-copy approach using shared memory for data and ZeroMQ for coordination
-*   **Simple Shared Memory:** A basic implementation using `mmap` for file-backed shared memory.
+*   **Simple Shared Memory:** File-backed shared memory using `mmap` with event synchronization
-*   **PyArrow:** Using Apache Arrow's IPC format with shared memory for efficient serialization.
+*   **PyArrow IPC:** Apache Arrow's columnar format with shared memory - good for structured data

+### Network-Capable Methods (Different Machines)

-*   **Redis Pub/Sub:** Using Redis Pub/Sub to send arrays with msgpack serialization.
+*   **Redis Pub/Sub:** Message broker approach using Redis with msgpack serialization - works over network
+*   **ZeroMQ TCP:** Can be configured for network communication (not benchmarked by default, but ZeroMQ supports it)

+Each method is tested with:
+- Configurable array sizes
+- Batch processing capabilities
+- Warmup runs for stable measurements
+- Detailed throughput metrics (arrays/sec and MB/sec)

 ## Installation